geomario/SHEMAT-Suite_Models/README.md

 Every Model folder should contain a /doc folder, which describes how to compile and run the model.
 And a /results folder which collects the output results.
 A short description of the model can also be put in the /doc folder.
+This should contain a small note about the runtime needed and the number of processes used to obtain this runtime.